-Kale has recently experienced a spike in popularity as it appears on every health blog and cooking websites.
+Kale has recently experienced a spike in popularity as it appears on every health blog and cooking website.
 People are finding endless ways to eat kale because it is a leafy green superfood.

 Kale’s nutrients strengthen our retinas.
-The retina is the part of the eye that allows us to perceive light, shadows and colors.
-The retina needs high amount of vitamin A and beta-carotene to stay healthy.
-Kale will also help to keep the blood cells in the eyes healthy and prevent and blockage or leaking.
+The retina is the part of the eye that allows us to perceive light, shadows, and colors.
+The retina needs a high amount of vitamin A and beta-carotene to stay healthy.
+Kale will also help to keep the blood cells in the eyes healthy and prevent blockages or leaking.

 Have a craving for something salty and crispy?
 You may want to hold off on the potato chips and try these kale chips instead.
 They’re just as delicious but 10 times healthier.
 Here’s what you’ll need:

 Start with preheating your oven to 350 degrees.
 Cut the leaves off of the stems and tear them into bite sized pieces.
 Spread the kale evenly on a baking sheet lined with parchment paper.
 Drizzle it with the olive oil and sprinkle it with salt.
 Then bake for 10 to 15 minutes.

 (Recipe from allrecipes.com)